Vestibular issues can cripple us, especially when they come with migraines.

 But there are 3 keys pieces we can try to deal with the pain:

 1. We need to lower inflammation and this is where turmeric shines.
 See our post on turmeric curcumin for headaches here.
 It is one of the most powerful natural anti inflammatories that can help take away pressure off the nerve and take the burden off of our bodies attempts to lower inflammation.
+Also see our video on curcumin here.

 2. One of the best acute natural remedies for pain that is also an all star for nausea is ginger.
 Use ginger in capsules, in a powder and make ginger beer or ginger tea.
+See our ultimate headache drink recipe here.

 3. And because of the necks involvement and a huge amount of tension created from vestibular issues we also need to consider menthol and peppermint essential oil.
 Menthol gel has been shown to work wonders for all kinds of head pain and it is a simple and safe remedy.